Justin Smoak: Toronto Blue Jays

 On October 28, 2014, the Toronto Blue Jays claimed Smoak off of waivers.
 On December 2, Smoak was non-tendered by the Blue Jays, making him a free agent.
 One day later, they re-signed him to a one-year, $1 million contract for the 2015 season.

 He made his debut with Toronto on Opening Day, as a defensive replacement for Edwin Encarnación.
 On April 22, 2015, Smoak set the all-time record for most plate appearances without hitting a triple to open a career.
 He extended the record to 2,317 plate appearances, before hitting his first career triple on June 12, against the Boston Red Sox.
 In a game at Yankee Stadium on August 8, Smoak hit his first career grand slam, and also became the first Blue Jay to hit a grand slam against the Yankees at their home field.
 He split time at first base for most of the 2015 season with Chris Colabello.
 In 132 games, Smoak batted .226 with 18 home runs and a career-high 59 RBIs.
-From 2010-15, his defense was below-average for a major league first baseman, as measured by UZR (Ultimate Zone Rating) and DRS (Defensive Runs Saved).
+From 2010 to 2015, his defense was below-average for a major league first baseman, as measured by UZR (Ultimate Zone Rating) and DRS (Defensive Runs Saved).

 Smoak signed a one-year, $3.9 million contract for the 2016 season with the Blue Jays on December 2, 2015.
 He changed his uniform number from 13 back to 14, which he had vacated for David Price.
 On April 5, 2016, he stole his first base in 433 games.
 On May 3, Smoak hit a game-tying solo home run in the bottom of the ninth inning, and in the tenth inning, hit a walk-off two-run home run to defeat the Texas Rangers 3–1.
 On July 16, Smoak signed a two-year, $8.25 million extension with the Blue Jays that included a $6 million option for a third year, with a $250,000 buyout.
 He had an 0-for-29 slump with runners in scoring position, one at bat short of the team's all-time record for the longest hitless streak with runners in scoring position.
 Smoak played in 126 games for the Blue Jays in 2016, and hit .217/.314/.391 with 14 home runs and 34 RBIs.
 He struck out 112 times in 341 plate appearances; his 32.8% strikeout rate was the 6th-highest in major league baseball for players with at least 330 plate appearances.